Top ten jobs for refugees – public administration

 - Case manager – A case manager helps people with their particular situations, such as financial, legal, medical, work, or housing issues.
 Bilingual skills are in demand, so this would be an excellent career for refugees and immigrants.

 - Program analyst – Program analysts improve programs by evaluating and analyzing them, finding ways to make them more effective.
-This is a valuable expertise as many programs in government and non-profits can be improved with outside help.
+This is valuable expertise as many programs in government and non-profits can be improved with outside help.

 - Translator and interpreter – Interpreters work with spoken words and conversations, and translators work with written words.
 The same person can do both jobs.
 These are great jobs for refugees and immigrants.
 Learn how to be a translator or interpreter